Pursuing PhD in Art History, University of Chicago

 However, through it all, I also focused on my studies at Hunter and tied my professional experience and the learning there into my own writings.
 I completed my MA thesis and published in my first journal at UC Irvine.
 I kept writing essays and press releases for artists (some being translated in German and Farsi), and began interviewing artists and thinking on more experimental approaches to arts writing.

-Shortly after completing my MA thesis, I got a job offer to work for a gallery in Cologne, Germany, Jan Kaps.
+Shortly after completing my MA thesis, I got a job offer to work for a gallery in Cologne, Germany – Jan Kaps.
 This was a very young gallery–transitioning from a staff of 11 at Miguel’s to just the two of us at Jan’s–and it was more work than I could have dreamed of.
-Importantly, though, it was also where I started to become understanding and comfortable of managerial and administrative roles; working with, but directing, technicians and production teams for the artists’ visions.
+Importantly, though, it was also where I started to become understanding and comfortable of managerial and administrative roles; not only working with, but directing, technicians and production teams for the artists’ visions.
 I also learned about EU customs and tax schedules, and managed logistics for the major art fairs we participated in from Moscow to Mexico City, to Basel and Hong Kong.

-I recently departed that job, however, due to an exhibition which I co-organized that has been traveling the U.S. This exhibition on Yutaka Matsuzawa—one of the pioneers of Japanese conceptual art– has expanded upon my curatorial roles, and re-publishing the artist’s manifesto has lead me back into the academic world.
+I recently departed that job, however, due to an exhibition which I co-organized that has been traveling the U.S. This exhibition on Yutaka Matsuzawa—one of the pioneers of Japanese conceptual art– has expanded upon my curatorial roles, and re-publishing the artist’s manifesto has led me back into the academic world.
 Working with individuals from different universities–as well as donors of those universities–to both publish as well as acquire artworks by the artists, has driven me back into the academic fold where I look to now continue on indefinitely.

 Any words of advice about the value of studying art history?

-While Art History is typically seen as an easy discipline, when one really gets into art history it becomes one of the most difficult, and rewarding, subjects to master.
-To really understand Art History requires understanding all of the minutiae and nuanced circumstances of history that have ultimately directed themselves into any one drawing or painting.
-The study of Art History is the study of how information can be made beautiful, and it is never wrong to study or aspire to beauty as that is what makes us more than the information we contain.
+While art history is typically seen as an easy discipline, when one really gets into art history it becomes one of the most difficult, and rewarding, subjects to master.
+To really understand art history requires understanding all of the minutiae and nuanced circumstances of history that have ultimately directed themselves into any one drawing or painting.
+The study of art history is the study of how information can be made beautiful, and it is never wrong to study or aspire to beauty as that is what makes us more than the information we contain.